siraj-samsudeen/shipnative/docs/SUPABASE.md

 **Solution**:
 - Add your domain to Supabase → Authentication → URL Configuration
 - Check API URL is correct
-- Verify anon key is correct
+- Verify publishable key is correct

 ---